Free: Healthy Freezer Meals Recipe EbookGet It Now

 This section explains how to choose the best ingredients for cabbage salad, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.

 - Coleslaw Mix – Using fresh pre-made coleslaw mix is my time-saving shortcut for all kinds of cabbage salad recipes!
-(I also use it when I make taco slaw and egg roll in a bowl.)
+(I also use it when I make coleslaw for tacos and egg roll in a bowl.)
 If you prefer, though, you can combine your own shredded green cabbage with shredded carrots.
 You can also use red cabbage, savoy cabbage, or Napa cabbage which is more traditional for an Asian cabbage salad.

 - Bell Pepper – For crunch and natural sweetness.
 You can also try carrots, onions, celery, tomatoes, or cucumbers as well.